JSenpai/require-worker/API.md

 The return value is a promise which resolves once the client has been destroyed.

 The host will also be destroyed.

+All in-progress proxy calls will be rejected with an error that has the `code` property set to `'DESTROYED'`.

 ## client.restart()